nskforward/fix/README.md

-# fix
+# FIX
-FIX protocol for Golang
+Protocol implementation for Golang